HenestrosaDev/ios-interview-questions/README.md

 	Key benefits of Protocol-Oriented Programming:

-	- **Flexibility**: Any type (class, struct, or enum) can conform to a protocol, so you're not tied to a single class hierarchy.
+	- **Flexibility**: Any type (class, struct, or enum) can conform to a protocol, so we're not tied to a single class hierarchy.
- 	- **Composition over inheritance**: You can "compose" multiple behaviors by conforming to multiple protocols, rather than relying on deep inheritance trees.
+ 	- **Composition over inheritance**: We can "compose" multiple behaviors by conforming to multiple protocols, rather than relying on deep inheritance trees.
 		```swift
 		protocol Drivable {
 			func drive()